rans0000/nParticle/README.md

     maxThreshold: 100,              // Number: The minimum distance between the circle particles to be connected by the line
     minThreshold: 10,               // Number: The minimum distance between two circle particle where the line opacity is at maximum
     backgroundColor: '#398bdd',     // Hex Color String: Background color.
 Use 'none' to have a transparent background
     animInterval: 100               // Integer: How often the animation needs to update (milliseconds).
 Lower values will make the animation smoother but going too low will affect perfomance.
 })
 ```
+The partcles are *SVG*, so you cann just use CSS to further style them.

 Thanks for my buddy [Sarath](https://github.com/noobe) for helping me figure out some of the issues with the code.
 Cheers!!